TreyGower7/isstracker/README.md

 Example Outputs:

-*For all paths usecurl <GreenBoxIP>/help
+*For all paths use curl <GreenBoxIP>/help

 To Delete or Post Data from the iss trajectory:
 ```sh
 curl -X POST <GreenBoxIP>:5000/post-data
 ```